EvanMcCormick37/scathach-tutor/README.md

   5. Synthesis of multiple concepts across a large portion of the document, requiring outside domain knowledge.
 Answerable in a short essay (~20 minutes of thought, *e.g. Explain the various metabolic pathways which exist in anaerobic environments, and explain why cellular life generally prefers aerobic pathways when they are available.*
   6. Synthesis of the entire document, requiring deep domain expertise in addition to document comprehension.
 Answerable in a long essay (~1 hour of thought)
      *e.g. Someone believes that they have discovered a new anaerobic respiratory pathway.
 Outline a plan to test their hypothesized pathway.
-How would you ensure that it is not aerobic, and how would you differentiate it from the anaerobic respiratory pathways listed in this document?*
+How would you distinguish it from the anaerobic respiratory pathways listed in this document?*

 By default, Scathach only generates questions up to **levle 4**.
 You type your answers in the terminal.
 Each answer is scored 0–10 by the tutor against the source material.